tblobaum/nQuery/README.markdown

 Notes
 -----
-Remember that just because you can write jquery on the serer doesnt mean you will always want to.
-A click event being bound to the server for a form is amazingly powerful, but if your mouseover or swipe event only changes the display features of your app (i.e. color, size) then it most likely still belongs on the client to reduce the server load.
-There is a method in nQuery.js similar to $(document).ready() for the client as well as the server.
-On the client it is nQuery.ready()
+Remember that just because you can update your DOM from the server doesnt mean you will always want to.
+A click or swipe event being bound to the server can be amazingly responsive, but if the event only changes the display of your app (i.e. color, size) then it most likely still belongs on the client to reduce the server load.
+There is a ready function in nQuery similar to
+$(document).ready() for the client as well as the server.

 ```html
 <!doctype html>